jackwmccall/jackwmccall/README.md

 # 👋 About Me

 Hello, I am an aspiring data analyst with foundational skills in SQL, Excel, R, and Tableau, and have a strong interest in utilizing data to provide valuable perspectives.
-I pride myself on being dependable, detail-oriented, and self-motivated, I bring a strong work ethic and interest in how data can drive better decisions and improve processes.
+I pride myself on being dependable, detail-oriented, and self-motivated.
+I bring a strong work ethic and interest in how data can drive better decisions and improve processes.
 I am committed to continuous learning and am excited to build upon my skills across various analytical/visualization platforms as I continue along my path in the field of data.